tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

 Once you've integrated this "universal" wallet, you can begin to manage billions of addresses across 300+ coins, giving you a serious edge against the competition.

-In this assignment, however, you will only need to get 2 coins working: Ethereum and Bitcoin Testnet.
+In this assignment, however, you will only need to get two coins working: Ethereum and Bitcoin Testnet.
-Ethereum keys are the same format on any network, so the Ethereum keys should work with your custom networks or testnets.
+Ethereum keys are the same format on any network, so they should work with your custom networks or testnets.

 ## Dependencies